ibm-cloud-docs/appid/user-admin.md

 {: tip}

-## Viewing user profiles with the UI
+## Viewing user profiles in the console
 {: #profile-gui}
 {: ui}